 Dennis Lormel is a recognized subject matter expert on anti-money laundering, terrorist financing, and fraud.
-Denis has 38 years of experience in the field and is considered a specialist in financial crimes, enhanced due diligence, FCPA, corporate and mortgage fraud, forensic accounting, AML, BSA, terrorist financing, asset recovery, and Sarbanes Oxley.
+Dennis has 45 years of experience in the field and is considered a specialist in financial crimes, enhanced due diligence, FCPA, corporate and mortgage fraud, forensic accounting, AML, BSA, terrorist financing, asset recovery, and Sarbanes Oxley.

 Dennis retired from the Federal Bureau of Investigation (FBI) in December 2003, having served 28 years as a Special Agent.
 During his distinguished career, Dennis amassed extensive major case experience as a street agent, supervisor and senior executive, particularly in complex, document and labor intensive financial related investigative matters.
 In December 2000, Dennis was promoted to Chief of the FBI’s Financial Crimes Program.

 Immediately following the terrorist attacks of September 2001, Dennis formulated, established and directed the FBI’s comprehensive terrorist financing initiative.
 He developed and implemented a variety of proactive and progressive investigative methodologies.
 These efforts evolved into the formation of a formal Section within the Counterterrorism Division of the FBI, known as The Terrorist Financing Operations Section.
 This multi-agency, multi-disciplined entity attained international recognition as one of the world’s elite operations for tracking, investigating and disrupting terrorist-related financial activity.

 For his visionary contributions, Dennis received numerous commendations and awards to include the Award for Investigative Initiative, from the U.S. Department of Justice and the George H. W. Bush Award for Excellence in Counterterrorism, from the Central Intelligence Agency.